janpascal/denyhosts_sync/README.md

   libsodium-dev libffi-dev yui-compressor

 ## Installation
-Run the following command: `sudo setup.py develop` to download the needed Python libraries.
+Run the following command: `sudo setup.py install` to download the needed Python libraries.
 It will install all pre-req python libraries in you local dist-packages location (`/usr/local/lib/python3.9/dist-packages`) as well as deploy `denyhosts-server` in you executable location (`/usr/local/bin`)